 As part of our integration offerings and control system programming, Constant provides on-site training to key members of your team.
 Before training begins, the programming department at Constant breaks down the various types of training that will need to be offered.
 In a typical installation, there is always more than one audience.
 These audiences include the managers who need to know what the room is capable of, end users who will operate it day to day, those who will use the system only occasionally, and an individual to serve as the on-site point of contact for support and troubleshooting.

 The on-site person who will take ownership of the system will be the direct channel to reach Constant should any support issues arise.

 Constant trains only a few users — 5 or 6 — at a time to ensure that everyone receives the attention needed to understand the details of the system.
 This also allows training over multiple sessions to accommodate different shift schedules or use cases.

 Step 4 – Maintain and evolve your command center

 Once construction has been completed and all relevant parties have been trained, your command center is ready for use.
 A command center is not a “set it and forget it” solution — it requires consistent maintenance and review to ensure it’s running as smoothly as possible.
 Your response models, roles, and number of staff should be reviewed regularly to see if improvements can be made.
 In mission critical, it’s vital to have an optimized command center, so these installations often change organically as the years go on.

 After 5-7 years have passed, it’s time to consider swapping out some features to ensure that your command center still works at the optimal performance.
 We can help you determine what updates may need to be made based on technology, staffing, and operational goals.
-Whether it’s changes to the audiovisual system, swapping out consoles, or a re-imagining of the space to accommodate growth, Constant can help you with it all.
+Whether it’s changing the audiovisual system, swapping out consoles, or reimagining the space to accommodate growth, Constant can help you with it all.